Visiting the Abbey and Great Barn

 Please head to the Abbey at least 5 mins before your time slot.

-Please be prepared to queue outside as we are still limiting numbers indoors.
+Please be prepared to queue outside before your tour starts.

 What will we see in the Abbey?